Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 (if this was not an educational project, permission would have been sought before using any videos)

 ### Code
 The CSS/HTML for the flip-cards on the Team page was adapted from a tutorial on W3-schools.
-[Flip-cards](https://www.w3schools.com/howto/howto_css_flip_card.asp)
+[Flip cards](https://www.w3schools.com/howto/howto_css_flip_card.asp)

 The CSS/HTML for the timeline on the Our News page was adapted from a tutorial on W3-schools.
 [Timeline](https://www.w3schools.com/howto/howto_css_timeline.asp)